In this blog post, I am going to tell you about the Laws of Design or the fundamentals of art as applied in graphic designing.

 There are other two additional laws of design and they are:

-This is a general rule of composition for both photos and films.
-The object you are trying to highlight or bring attention to in your photos should be positioned either along the grid-line or intersection of two lines.
-Because it creates more tension and interest, then simply centring the object.
+- Rule of Third: This is a general rule of composition for both photos and films.
+The object you are trying to highlight or bring attention to in your photos should be positioned either along the gridline or intersection of two lines.
+Because it creates more tension and interest, then simply centering the object.